Codecademy/docs/content/go/concepts/functions/functions.md

   - 'paths/back-end-engineer-career-path'
 ---

-**Functions** are a block of code that can be reused multiple times.
+**Functions** are blocks of code that can be reused multiple times.
 Functions are defined using the `func` keyword, followed by the function name, parameters, and return type.

 ## Syntax